hthaller/homeassistant/README.md

-Backup directory for HomeAssistant installation
+Backup directory for HomeAssistant installation.